If the offer you submit to your buyer is in foreign currency, what will happen if that currency depreciates during the offer phase?

 How does Foreign Exchange Risk Insurance work?

-An important advantage of Foreign Exchange Risk Insurance is that you have no obligation to buy or sell foreign exchange - as you would if you entered into a foreign exchange forward contract.
-Under a Foreign Exchange Risk Insurance policy, Atradius Dutch State Business guarantees an exporter a specific (forward) exchange rate.
-After your export contract has come into force, Atradius will settle any exchange rate losses or gains with you.
+An important advantage of Currency Risk Insurance is that you have no obligation to buy or sell foreign exchange - as you would if you entered into a foreign exchange forward contract.
+Under a Foreign Exchange Risk Insurance policy, Atradius Dutch State Business guarantees an exporter a specific (forward) exchange rate, which decrease exchange rate risks.
+After your export contract has come into force, Atradius DSB will settle any exchange rate losses or gains with you.
 Should you however not have been awarded the export contract, the Foreign Exchange Risk Insurance will simply expire with no further obligation on your part.

 Which currencies can I insure?

-Offers submitted in the following “standard” currencies may qualify for Foreign Exchange Risk Insurance:
+Offers submitted in the following “standard” currencies may qualify for Foreign Exchange Risk Insurance (fx risk):

 - USD – US dollar

 - CHF – Swiss franc

 - SEK – Swedish krona

 In addition to the currencies of the traditional industrialised countries, a few “exotic” currencies can be insured.
 These include various currencies pegged to the US dollar and the currencies of certain relatively highly-developed emerging markets.
 We can consider insuring other “exotic” currencies on a case-by-case basis.
 An important criteria is that, for the currency concerned, a well-developed currency futures market exists where forward rates are determined by interest rate differentials (covered interest rate parity).
 Insurance premiums for “exotic” currencies are higher than those for “standard” currencies.